davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

 You may already have heard of FastAPI and streamlit, two Python libraries that lately are getting quite some attention in the applied ML community.

 [FastAPI](https://fastapi.tiangolo.com/) is [gaining popularity](https://twitter.com/honnibal/status/1272513991101775872) among Python frameworks.
 It is thoroughly documented, allows to code APIs following [OpenAPI specifications](https://en.wikipedia.org/wiki/OpenAPI_Specification) and can use `uvicorn` behind the scenes, allowing to make it "good enough" for some production use.
-Its syntax is also similar to that of Flask, so that its easy to switch to it if you have used Flask before.
+Its syntax is also similar to that of Flask, so that it's easy to switch to it if you have used Flask before.

 [streamlit](https://www.streamlit.io/) is [getting traction](https://twitter.com/streamlit/status/1272892481470857232?s=20) as well.
 It allows to create pretty complex UIs in pure Python.
 It can be used to serve ML models without further ado, but (as of today) [you can't build REST endpoints with it](https://github.com/streamlit/streamlit/issues/439).